TinkerTools/poltype2/README.md

 ### Production Dynamics and Free Energy Prediction
 *	BAR is used for alchemical free energy perturbation via electrostatic and van der Waals decoupling between the system and the environment.
 Typically, the system consists of the ligand, whereas the environment is the host and surrounding water and ions.
-The default electrostatic, vdW and protein-ligand restraints (for binding use restraint scheme) is shown below, where E is for electrostatics, V for van der Waals and R for restraints.
+The default electrostatic, vdW is shown below, where E is for electrostatics, V for van der Waals and R for restraints (used for host-guest complexes).
 *	For host-guest complexes, there is an additional group restraint scheme, such that at full electrostatics and vdW there are no group restraints.
 For the rest of the electrostatic and vdW pairs, the restraint is used at 100% (default of 10 kcal/mol/angstrom flat bottom restraint).
+*	For each set of lambda values (scaling the interaction betweem ligand and enviroemnt and inside ligand), one needs to perform one MD simulation.
+Then BAR is then used to analyze the dG between neighboring steps i and j, using the arc files from MD simulation i and j.
+The total free energy is then sum of 1-2, 2-3, ...N-1 and N. See this reference for examples: J Comput Chem.
+2017 Sep 5;38(23):2047-2055.
 *	A folder for complexation and/or solvation simulations is generated.
 Keywords for each electrostatic, vdW, restraint force constant tuples are added to the keyfiles in each folder.
 The last frame from equilibration is copied to each folder as the starting point for production dynamic simulations.
 *	For binding free energy simulations, counterions charges are modified corresponding to each electrostatic lambda step (only N are modified where N is charge of ligand).
 This allows for the net charge of the box to reman 0 during simulation to avoid charge artifacts from ewald.
 *	For binding free energy, in the last perturbation step with 0 electrostatics, 0 vdW and full group restraints, a correction for the free energy is added since there should be no interaction between the ligand and protein in the final step.
-The restraint in the last step is used to improve sampling and the correction is an analytical entropic correction computed automatically.
+The restraint in the last step is used to improve sampling and the correction is an analytical entropic correction computed automatically (JACS v126, NO. 24, 2004).
+*	Unlike HFE, for binding free energy there is no need for gas-phase simulation since the end states of the guest-water vs. guest-host cancels.
 *	For HFE, if the ligand is larger than 4 bonds in end-end distance, than an additional keyword is added to keyfiles to “annihilate” the intramolecular vdW interactions within the ligand during the decoupling process.
 Then additional folders for regrowing the intramolecular interactions in gas phase are added using the same perturbation scheme above for electrostatics and vdW.
 *	For HFE, if the ligand is charged and if the user wants to compute the salt hydration free energy (enabled by default), then additional folders are added with counterions (number depends on net charge of ligand), using the same electrostatic and vdW scheme as above.
 These are added to the thermodynamic cycle to cancel out charge HFE correction effects.
 *	If the user wishes to perturb parameters by addition additional keyfiles, Poltype will interpolate (by default with 1 interpolation between each keyfile) keyfiles and add additional folders allowing perturbation in the thermodynamic cycle to other parameter sets.
 By default, new dynamics needs to be generated for each perturbed key file, however optionally free energy perturbation can be used instead of BAR, where the dynamics trajectory of the neighboring parameter set in the thermodynamic cycle is used instead.
-*	By default, NPT is used for production dynamics.
+*	By default, NPT is used for production dynamics with 5 ns total and a 2 fs time step (.1 fs for gas phase via RESPA).
 *	Output free energy changes, enthalpy changes, entropy changes are recorded and tabulated in CSV files for user convenience.

 ```